tobiaslewinzon/FreeTheLeftLane/README.md

 It's easier to explain in pseudocode:
 1) Hooks `onVehicleResetted(vid)` which runs every time AI Traffic spawns a car.
 2) Runs its coordinates against some cached decal road lanes map I don't even understand.
-3) If the car is on the left lane, it immediately teleports it somewhere else on the map (or out of the map :D)
+3) If the car is on the left lane, it immediately teleports it to some random coordinate on the level (or out of the level :D)
 4) A maniac can now pass by at 260 km/h (you).

  This is my first Lua script ever.
 I basically put this together on a windy Saturday night, maybe a little bit drunk, fine-prompting ChatGTP and Cursor to get a smooth and fast Autobahn drive on this magnificent map.
 So go easy on me.
 Any help is welcome!
 (I need it)